Kavindu03-dev/Video-Game-Success-Prediction/video-game-success-prediction/README.md

 - Visualizations: sales by genre, platform, and region

 ## Notebooks
-Open and run in order:
+Open and run:
 1. `01_exploration.ipynb` — load, inspect, and visualize top-10 categories and correlations
-2. `02_preprocessing.ipynb` — demonstrate cleaning/feature engineering
-3. `03_modeling.ipynb` — Logistic Regression and Random Forest, comparison, CV, feature importance, SHAP
-4. `04_explainability.ipynb` — deeper model explainability (optional)
+2. `03_modeling.ipynb` — modeling experiments (overlaps with src/train_model.ipynb)

+Note: Preprocessing is implemented in `src/preprocessing.ipynb` and used by training/app.
+Explainability visuals are provided in the Streamlit app (Insights).
+You may also add deeper explainability to `03_modeling.ipynb` if needed.

 ## Preprocessing functions (src/preprocessing.py)
 - `clean_dataset(df, date_col='release_date', fill_unknown='Unknown', bool_fill=False, drop_all_nan_rows=True)`